 - it directly relates to the original reason for it being collected

-- you can assume that we will need to share it with relevant individuals or agencies in accordance with our Terms of Business
+- you can assume that we will need to share it with relevant individuals or agencies involved in the recruitment process

 How do we store your information?